dawillcox/configured_mail_sender/DOCUMENTATION.rst

     This is the password to connect to the SMTP server for this sender.
     If the SMTP server doesn't require a password, you probably shouldn't be using it.
-If no password is provided, ``mail_sender`` will prompt the user for one, and if the connection succeeds it will update the ``mailsender_creds.yml`` to include it.
+If no password is provided, ``mail_sender`` will prompt the user for one, and *if the connection succeeds* it will update the ``mailsender_creds.yml`` to include it.

+    **Note:** Some systems (Yahoo and Google are a couple) allow creation of single-use passwords.
+    These are special passwords, each expected to be used in only one place, that are different from the user's normal login password.
+If a single-use password is compromised it can be deactivated and replaced; the user's other passwords can be assumed to be safe.
+We *strongly* recommend using single-use passwords with ``configured_mail_sender`` when possible.

 Creating a MailSender
 ---------------------